Tida-Support/DCTL-TripleHueBend/README.md

 ## Swirl Feature
 Additionally, the DCTL includes a Swirl checkbox that enables a unique "swirl" behavior in hue adjustments.
 When activated, this feature introduces a circular bending effect around the target hues.

+##Skip Hue 3 Feature
+The addition of the Skip Hue 3 checkbox allows for quick exclusion of the third hue from the color shift.
+When enabled, Target Hue 3 is skipped, and no color adjustments are made to that particular hue, simplifying the grading process when the third hue isn't required.